-So what is the Juche Tower and why is it lit up at night?
+So what is the Juche Tower in North Korea and why is it lit up at night?

 Juche is effectively the practised religion in DPRK, learned from infancy and based on Kim Il Sung’s theory of self reliance.
 Many volumes of Juche theory exist and citizens are expected to study it to the extreme throughout their entire lives.

 Completed in 1982 to commemorate Kim Il Sung’s 70th birthday, the 170m Juche Tower comprises 25,550 granite blocks (one for every day of the Great Leader’s life) topped off with a 45 ton red metal torch.
 This torch is always illuminated through night as a mark of respect.
 At the base of the tower there are many plaques sent from various countries throughout the world acknowledging the brilliance of the Juche theory.